-There are two main types of sensors, the Full Frame sensor and APSC that has a crop factor.
+There are two main types of sensors, the Full Frame sensor and APSC, that have a crop factor.
 Looking at the lens, each one has a focal length that indicates some millimeters.
 For instance, one may indicate 50mm or 10-18mm.

 Unfortunately, the focal length of the lens is perfect for full-frame cameras.
-So, if you own an APS-C sensor size, then you need to work on some calculation.
+So, if you own an APS-C sensor size, then you need to work on some calculations.

 Photo by: Home Theatre Designs